 During the construction phase, we visited every other week, watching the building take shape, went to the periodic “get acquainted” luncheons, explored the area of Solomons and St. Mary’s county and by the time it was time to move in, we knew our new home, were at home in the area and had a few new friends.
 We moved in January 1997, just three months after the facility was opened.

 After a few years Miriam died.
 Because of the care she received and the loving support of her fellow residents, her burdens were eased and she was happy.
 I could not have asked for more.

 From the very beginning a sense of family unity spontaneously developed.
-When a new resident arrived the “Old Timers” would gather as a welcoming committee so that the transition from beloved home to a retirement residence was eased.
+When a new resident arrived the “Old Timers” would gather as a welcoming committee so that the transition from beloved home to a independent retirement residence was eased.
 Residents, without any hesitation, when they saw a need they acted.
 Committees were developed for entertainment, health, safety, cards and other games, bridge, golf, art and the list goes on.